pikhosh/docs/docs/schema.md

  - Remove indexes

 Be careful: If you rename a field or collection that is not annotated with `@Name()`, the field or collection will be dropped and recreated.

+Deleted fields will still remain in the database.
+You are not allowed to recreate deleted fields with a different type.

 **ILLEGAL MODIFICATIONS**
 - Changing the type of fields in existing collections